WordPress/wordcamp.org/.docker/readme.md

     docker-compose up -d
     ```

-    here `-d` flags directs docker to run in background.
+    The `-d` flag directs Docker to run in background.

-    todo why does it do so much stuff when booting? shouldn't reprovision stuff, just boot. provision should be seprate process like vvv, otherwise slow

-1. To stop the running docker containers, use the command like so:
+1. To stop the running the Docker containers, use:
     ```bash
     docker-compose stop
     ```

+   Note that using `docker-compose down` instead will cause the re-provisioning of 3rd-party plugins and themes the next time the containers are started up.

 1. To open a shell inside the web container, use:
     ```bash
     docker-compose exec wordcamp.test bash
     ```

-    here
-    `wordcamp.test` is the name of docker service running `nginx` and `php`
-    `bash` is the name of command that we want to execute.
-This particular command will give us shell access inside the docker.
+    `wordcamp.test` is the name of docker service running `nginx` and `php`. `bash` is the name of command that we want to execute.
+This particular command will give us shell access inside the Docker.

     Similarly, for the MySQL container, you can use: